lakakucharita/Training/Course-3.md

  * New selector matches and pseudo-classes (ex. element[attribute*="value"], :nth-child, :nth-last-of-type, )
 * **Should you start coding with HTML5/CSS3?**
  * **Yes...**
-   - As more users continue to adopt modern browsers, our websites should be ready to take advantage of these features to give users a betetr experience when available
+   - As more users continue to adopt modern browsers, our websites should be ready to take advantage of these features to give users a better user experience when available
     - Eventually these will become the baseline standards for web development, and old code may obsoleted if not brought up to speed
  * **...but with caution!**
    - A large percentage of our users still use legacy browsers like IE8 and below, which do not support HTML5 and CSS3